Chrisinho8/DACH-data-job-market/README.md

 | Analytics engineer | 69 | 1.7% |
 | **Total** | **3,991** | **100%** |

-Every posting belongs to exactly one family, so the table sums to the headline figure.
-The same 3,991 is the denominator for every percentage on this page and on the site.

-**Junior roles barely exist.** 132 of 3,991 postings, **3.3%**, carry a junior title.
-Eleven senior openings for every junior one. `data architect` and `bi developer` have zero.

 **Jobs seniority comparison:**
 | Seniority | Postings | Share |